Fairblock/privgov/readme.md

 ```

 <!-- TODO: Write up a brief blurb on submitting the encrypted vote -->
+Now that you have encrypted your 'yes' vote, and have a resultant ciphertext, you can now vote on the respective proposal.
+Run the following command with appropriate vars from your proposal query.

 ```bash
 privgovd tx gov vote-encrypted [proposal-id] [encrypted data]